Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Results and Discussions

-As discussed previously, it is likely that the observed doublet in the PL emission spectrum originates from the mixing of the dark ($\ket{D}$) and bright ($\ket{B}$) trion states.
-In the theoretical model proposed by Danovich et al. \cite{danovich2017dark}, the mixing is brought about by intervalley electron-electron (e-e) scatterings which convert the dark trions ($\ket{D}$) into brightened semi-dark (gray) [$\ket{E_-}$] ones.
-Fig. 4 (a) shows a schematic diagram of the intervalley e-e scattering in which two electrons occupying the lower CB subbands at the $\pm$K valleys, constituting X$_{\mathrm{D}}^{-}$, are scattered to the upper CB subbands of the opposite $\pm$K valleys resulting in the formation of an excited bright trion configuration (the upper subband of each valley occupied by an electron).
-The dark trion $\lvert D \rangle$ and bright trion $\lvert B \rangle$ states are described by the valley and spin configurations $\lvert D \rangle \equiv \lvert T^{\uparrow +K}_{\downarrow +K, \uparrow -K} \rangle$ and $\lvert B \rangle \equiv \lvert T^{\uparrow +K}_{\uparrow +K , \downarrow -K} \rangle$, respectively [Fig. 4(a)].
-The optical recombination of the e-h pair in the +K valley results in the experimentally observed PL emission corresponding to the semi-dark trion.
-Due to the requirement of energy conservation, the light emission energy from the semi-dark trion is shifted by an energy equal to the CB spin-orbit splitting, $\Delta_{SO}$, from the energy of X$_{\mathrm{D}}^{-}$, i.e. E$_-$ = E$_{D^-}$ - $\Delta_{SO}$.
-The observation of the X$_{\mathrm{D}}^{-}$ emission line has been reported for both WS$_2$, WSe$_2$ samples through the brightening of the dark trion by a magnetic field \cite{doi:10.1021/acs.nanolett.0c05021,PhysRevB.111.155409,chand2023interaction}.
-In all the reported experiments, the semi-dark trion emission line is seen at a lower energy with the energy shift given approximately by 12 meV, suggesting a similar value for $\Delta_{SO}$.
+As discussed previously, it is likely that the observed doublet in the PL emission spectrum originates from the mixing of the dark ($\lvert{D}\rangle$) and the bright ($\lvert{B}\rangle$) trion states.
+The radiative recombination of the dark trion is generally brought about through its partial conversion to an optically allowed emission mode, characterized as the semi-dark trion.
+The theoretical model of Danovich et al. \cite{danovich2017dark} suggests a possible mechanism to achieve this, via intervalley electron-electron (e-e) scatterings which mix the states $\lvert{B}\rangle$ and $\lvert{D}\rangle$.
+Fig. 4(a) shows a schematic diagram of the intervalley e-e scattering in which the two electrons occupying the lower CB subbands at the $\pm$K valleys, constituting the dark trion state $\lvert{D}\rangle$, are scattered to the upper CB subbands of the opposite $\mp$K valleys, resulting in the formation of an excited trion state configuration, represented by the bright triplet trion state $\lvert{B}\rangle$.
+The mixed state $\lvert{E_-}\rangle$, a linear combination of the $\lvert{D}\rangle$ and $\lvert{B}\rangle$ states, has the dark (bright) trion state as the dominant (minority) component and hence designated as the semi-dark trion state.
+This state derives a small but non-zero oscillator strength from the bright trion component so that radiative PL emission, via the recombination of the e-h pair in the +K valley, is possible.
+Similarly, the mixed state $\lvert{E_+}\rangle$ has the bright (dark) trion state as the dominant (minority) component.